Trade between the US and China is so extensive; shipping from China to the US is one of the hottest topics.

 Check Credentials and Certifications:

-Ensure they are licensed and registered with relevant authorities in both China and the US.
+They must be licensed and registered with the relevant authorities in both China and the US.

-Look for certifications such as the Federal Maritime Commission (FMC) license for ocean freight forwarders.
+Look for accreditations like the Federal Maritime Commission license for ocean freight forwarders.

 Evaluate Experience and Expertise: